 Add on the cost of materials.
-Add a percentage to this total to cover overhead such as insurance, licensing, transportation and shop costs.
+Add a percentage to this total to cover overhead such as insurance, licensing, transportation, and shop costs.

 Take a look at the final number from the customer’s point of view and ask yourself if it makes sense.
 If your instinct tells you to adjust it up or down, do it.

-Also Read: Facts about bid bonds and how they work
+Also Read: Facts about bid bonds

 9. Getting the contract award

 Be sure to find out when the contract will be awarded.
-While these timelines are subject to change, you’ll want to set your calendars and provide yourself enough time to make the necessary preparations to fulfil the contract.
+While these timelines are subject to change, you’ll want to set your calendars and provide yourself enough time to make the necessary preparations to fulfill the contract.

 Awarding agencies aren’t going to expect a project to start immediately after the award but you will need to start the dialogue on set start dates.

 Be professional and deliver on time to increase your chances for future bidding awards.